chansk131/web-development-notes/1-html.md

 ### Image `<img>`

 Displays an image on your page.
-Image formats include JPG, GIF, PNG.
-You may see SVG elements as well.
-The src (source) attribute is required.
-Also consider adding an alt attribute.

-JPG, GIF, PNG = raster images (a bunch of pixels)

-SVG = vector image (a mathematical equation)

 src = image source (a file path to the image)